 Amenities include an interpretive centre, store and car camping sites.
 Quetico Provincial Park has more than 2000 wilderness campsites scattered all around.
 However, drive-in, full-service camping is only available at Dawson Trail, located just off Highway 11 on French Lake.
 Or you can stay at the Log Cabin or Ojibway Cabin on French Lake.

 Recommended by Deb from The Visa Project.

 3. Kakabeka Falls Provincial Park

-It might not be Ontario’s most famous waterfall, but 29km west of Thunder Bay is Kakabeka Falls – the ‘Niagara of the North’.
+It might not be Ontario’s most famous waterfall, but 29km west of Thunder Bay, Kakabeka Falls is the ‘Niagara of the North’.
 It’s 40 metres tall versus Niagara’s 50 metres, but what you lose in height you also lose in crowds.
-The falls are the star at this Ontario Provincial Park, with a boardwalk path running on both sides and a bridge over the top, so you can see them from every angle.
+The falls are the star at this Ontario Provincial Park, with a boardwalk running along both sides and a bridge over the top, so you can see them from every angle.
 And when the sunlight catches the spray you’re surrounded by rainbows.

 The park is open year-round, though if you visit in spring you’ll see the largest volume of water.
-In summer there’s a beach and swimming area upriver from the Falls, or cross-country ski and snowmobile routes in winter.
-Kakabeka Falls Provincial Park has three campgrounds – Whispering Hills (with electrical hookups) and Riverside and Fern’s Edge (non-electrical).
+In summer there’s a beach and swimming area upriver, and cross-country ski and snowmobile routes in winter.
+Kakabeka Falls has three campgrounds – Whispering Hills (with electrical hookups) and Riverside and Fern’s Edge (non-electrical).

 4. Missinaibi Provincial Park